 Now moving onto comfort, the Shock One will take some time to get used to initially as it is a very unforgiving set being very stiff.
-To Thermaltake’s credit, the padding is supremely comfortable, made out of materials similar to their “protein leather cushion” which helps with moisture dissipation and keep the leather from becoming sticky.
-The clamping pressure out of the box however, may be a little too much for most people.
+To Thermaltake’s credit, the padding is supremely comfortable, made out of materials similar to their “protein leather cushion” which helps with moisture dissipation and keeps the leather from becoming sticky.
+The clamping pressure out of the box, however, may be a little too much for most people.
 It could be somewhat difficult to find a comfortable fit, and it could take a fair bit of time in order to manually “break in” the frame before it became comfortable.

 According to Thermaltake’s specifications, the Shock One features 40mm drivers to pump out the sound similar to that of the Logitech G930.
 While this may not look as impressive as the 50mm drivers found on many other headsets such as the Corsair HS1, pure specifications often can be deceiving.
-Thermaltake has gone out of their way to obtain the DTS Surround Sensation certification, featuring:
+Thermaltake has gone out of its way to obtain the DTS Surround Sensation certification, featuring:

 Broadens the soundstage and creates a phantom center channel for improved clarity and audio timbre.
 Obtaining this certification is no easy feat, and this review also explores the impact on audio performance later on.